rjzhb/experiments/vectordb/README.md

 ## Build

-We recommend developing BusTub on Ubuntu 22.04, or macOS (M1/M2/Intel).
+We recommend developing vdbms on Ubuntu 22.04, or macOS (M1/M2/Intel).
 We do not support any other environments (i.e., do not open issues or come to office hours to debug them).
 We do not support WSL.
 The grading environment runs
 Ubuntu 22.04.

 ### Linux (Recommended) / macOS (Development Only)